Nachcoll/partybeat/README.md

 - Moving stuff: Maybe backend fetches should be separed by functionalities instead of having 300 lines of code inside Controller.js
 - Try to add more comments again (backend).
 - versel / deploy correctly
-- The way we deal with the password is weird.
-We are fetching it from the backend instead of sending the check to it.

 BUGS:
-- security on inputs
-- change passwords

 - styling to hell